BlockchainCommons/BCSwiftSecureComponents/Docs/06-EXAMPLES.md

 It doesn't actually matter whether the `encrypt` or `sign` method comes first, as the `encrypt` method transforms the `subject` into its `.encrypted` form, which carries a `Digest` of the plaintext `subject`, while the `sign` method only adds an `Assertion` with the signature of the hash as the `object` of the `Assertion`.

-Similarly, the `decrypt` method used below can come before or after the `validateSignature` method, as `validateSignature` checks the signature against the `subject`'s hash, which is explicitly present when the subject is in `.encrypted` form and can be calculated when the subject is in `.plaintext` form.
+Similarly, the `decrypt` method used below can come before or after the `verifySignature` method, as `verifySignature` checks the signature against the `subject`'s hash, which is explicitly present when the subject is in `.encrypted` form and can be calculated when the subject is in `.plaintext` form.
 The `decrypt` method transforms the subject from its `.encrypted` case to its `.plaintext` case, and also checks that the decrypted plaintext has the same hash as the one associated with the `.encrypted` subject.

 The end result is the same: the `subject` is encrypted and the signature can be checked before or after decryption.